vmthunder/spec/cachegroup.rst

 ===============

 Since this cache is on compute-side, we add it into cache group after a volume is attached, and create a volume with cache for future use.
-To realize this, some modifications in cinder are needed.
+To realize this, some modifications in nova are needed.

 We propose the following changes:

 1. We need add a parameter to attach_volume(...) which indicates whether use cache or not.
 If yes, add the volume to cache group after it's attached.
 2. Some cache modules (bcache, dm-cache and so on) should be added into drivers.
-3. Cinder should setup a database record indicates which volume is cached.
+3.  nova should setup a database record indicates which volume is cached.
 4. When detach a volume, we should remove the cache first.
 5. To support dynamically cache scheme, add and remove disk freely, we need organize the cached volume as a group.
 For bcache, backing devices can be